Building your application

 While Server Functions can be a good way to write server-side code for data needed by your UI, sometimes you need to expose API routes.
 Some reasons for wanting API Routes include:

-• there are additional clients that want to share this logic.
+• There are additional clients that want to share this logic.

-• exposing a GraphQL or tRPC endpoint.
+• Exposing a GraphQL or tRPC endpoint.

-• exposing a public facing REST API.
+• Exposing a public facing REST API.

-• writing webhooks or auth callback handlers for OAuth.
+• Writing webhooks or auth callback handlers for OAuth.

-• having URLs not serving HTML, but other kinds of documents like PDFs or images.
+• Having URLs not serving HTML, but other kinds of documents like PDFs or images.

 For these use cases, SolidStart provides a way to write these routes in a way that is easy to understand and maintain.
 API routes are just similar to other routes and follow the same filename conventions as UI Routes.